wdesign22/docker-php-nginx-postgres-composer/README.md

 You can execute any command on the `php` container as you would do on any docker-compose container:

 `docker-compose exec php php -v`

+### Using LARAVEL
+Set  `sudo chmod 777 storage/ -R` or different mod to save log files.

 ## Change configuration